 I made my first beef bone broth when I was pregnant with my first child and developed a temporary but visceral aversion to all things processed.

-Every chef and foodie knows the key to a good soup or sauce is in the stock, and unlike the canned or cartoned varieties, homemade broth is loaded with minerals, gelatin, and glycosaminoglycans (which include substances like chondroitin and glucosamine, keratin and hyaluronic acid and more.)
-These nutrients known to benefit teeth, bones, hair, nails, and joints.
 Bone broth is also a digestive elixir that helps to heal the gut lining for those who suffer from digestive problems, food allergies, and nervous system conditions including anxiety and depression.
-There are even numerous claims I’ve read that regular consumption of bone broth will make cellulite disappear – I don’t know about you, but that seems worth the broth for me!
+There are even numerous claims that regular consumption of bone broth will make cellulite disappear.
+I don't know about you, but that seems worth the broth for me!

-Whether you’re making broth for your health or taste buds, when it comes time to choosing bones always seek out those from pasture raised animals.
-Ask your farmer what he/she recommends and what’s affordable, and then use what’s available to you – this can be a combination of marrow bones, knuckle, neck, and ribs bones.
-Whenever you eat meat with bones, be sure to save them in a freezer bag for future stocks.
+Whether you're making broth for your health or taste buds, when it comes time to choosing bones, always seek out those from pasture raised animals.
+Ask your farmer what he/she recommends and what's affordable, and then use what's available to you.
+This can be a combination of marrow bones, knuckle, neck, and rib bones.

 Be forewarned.
-This stuff doesn’t smell good while cooking, but I promise your final product will taste and smell nothing like the work in progress.
+This stuff doesn't smell good while cooking.
+But I promise your final product will taste and smell nothing like the work in progress.

 Make a big pot of bone broth at one time and freeze by the quart or in ice cube trays.
 You can use it for quick soups and savory stews, pour it over meals in gravy, drink it warm or cold, or use it instead of water to cook your properly prepared grains or beans.
 If you live in LA, you can have wonderful bone broth delivered to your door from Real Food Devotee.
-Easy-peasy.

 - 5-8 lbs bones from pastured beef, bison, pork, or lamb (You can also make wonderful bone broth from poultry or fish which I’ll cover in a later post) - buy grassfed beef here